jeffjjohnston/fastmail-chat/README.md

 - `FASTMAIL_API_KEY` – Fastmail API key
 - `MCP_SERVER_URL` – URL of the Fastmail MCP server
 - `SECRET_KEY` – Flask session secret

+To obtain a Fastmail API key, login to your Fastmail account and navigate to Settings -> Privacy & Security -> **Connected apps & API tokens**.

 Run the server with: